Aboriginal support services

 Website: Migrant health service

-The centre is a community settlement agency and services for migrants and refugees in SA.
+The centre is a community settlement agency and services for migrants and refugees.

 Multicultural Affairs focuses on supporting the community and encouraging communities to showcase their cultural diversity.
 It is also responsible for the administration and delivery of multicultural grant programs, events, awards, community forums, support programs and resources.